-He’s earned the respect of his idol.
-He’s become a legend on Tour in his own right, recognized as one of the hardest workers in the business.
+He’s earned the respect of his idol, and the players he supports week in and week out on Tour.
+He is widely recognized as one of the hardest workers in the business.
 And it all started with a call he never thought he would get.

 Long before he found his home on the Titleist Tour Van, Aaron was given the tools he would need to succeed in his eventual dream job by his father, Warren.
 Growing up in Redding, California, Aaron fondly remembers rounds of golf where the time the two Dill men spent together meant everything.

 An affable man, Warren taught Aaron to be an excellent communicator.
 He told his son, “Find something you love, and own your space.”
 Anyone who has ever seen Aaron at his bench in the Tour Van would understand the prophecy of those words.

 Although his passion for the culinary arts could have led Aaron to become a chef, he chose to pursue a life in golf and enrolled at the Professional Golfers Career College in Southern California after high school.
 He studied and worked in virtually every aspect of the game, but found his calling in the world of club building and fitting.

 “I loved the way you could take a club and fit it to someone, watching their game transform by making such a small change.”

 In 2005, Aaron got a call from the man who would go on to become the President of Titleist Golf Clubs, Steve Pelisek.
 Steve had an amazing offer for Aaron: a role in Titleist’s new Fitting Works program.
 Aaron leapt at the opportunity and spent the next thirty months criss-crossing the country, fitting amateurs and Tour Pros at some of the best golf clubs in America.